stracker-phil/obsidian-thoughtforge/README.md

 - Capture code snippets, project decisions, and technical documentation
 - Separate work and personal projects effectively
 - Maintain a developer-friendly environment with GitHub-like conventions
+- Extend Obsidian with custom plugins tailored to your workflow

 ## Benefits of This System